-It matters what the circumstances are that instilled the love of pool in your heart and mind.
-You may have just picked up a stick a couple of weeks ago, have a few years behind you, have played off and on for decades, or still fiercely battle your buddies at 80+.
+It does not matter what the circumstances were that instilled the love of pool in your heart and mind.
+You may have just picked up a stick a couple of weeks ago, or maybe played casually for a few years (or decades).
+Or, the Green Game is your most passionate hobby and life style!

 When you want to find a place to play, there are many locations.
-Some of the places might not be a location where you can take children and others require membership to access their tables.
+Some of the places might not allow under-age citizens.
+Others may require membership to play on their tables.
 Here are some places where you can stroke your stick.

 To qualify as a pool hall, all that is needed is several tables and someone to manage the cash register.
-Add-ons include beverages and food.
+Additional services can include beverages and food.
 There are pool halls in almost every possible place in the world.
-There are places where competitions occur in an open field with outdoor tables that are folded down and stored when not in use.
+There are places where players compete in an open field and in tents with outdoor tables that are folded down and stored when not in use.
 There are places with only three or four tables and others with 60 and more.
 There are halls that cater to the poor, to the rich, and to every strata of human society.
-Go into a new location where an unknown language is spoken.
+You can go to a country where they speak a language you don't understand.
 Go up to any three people and make the motions of a pool stroke.
 At least two of them will point you to a pool hall.

 Home tables have always been popular throughout history.
 When the game was considered the sport of royalty, huge rooms were set aside to hold a couple of tables.

-Throughout the history of billiard/pool tables, the well-to-do were always expected to have a "billiard" room in their home for entertainment purposes.
+Throughout the history of billiard and pool tables, the well-to-do were always expected to have a "billiard" room in their home for entertainment purposes.
 This carries forward into modern times.
 You can't find any mansion that doesn't at least have one table in a separate room, whether it is used or not.

-Many modern homes usually have room for a table in the 4x8 or 3-1/2x 7 size.
+Many modern homes usually have room for a table in the four by eight or three and a half by seven size.
 Usually it is designated as a recreation room or TV room.
 Many times, an enclosed patio is added to the back yard and becomes a pool room.
 A lot of tables end up in the garage, usually after spring cleaning and a lot of stored junk is disposed of and the new space beckons to be used for a pool table.

 Just about every bar in business in the entire world has a pool table.
-Usually it is the smallest common size of 3-1/2 feet by 7 feet.
-The entire unit is designed to be moved as a single piece of furniture as needed for parties and dances.
-Space is at a premium, so the larger tables cannot be placed in most of these locations, but a bar table will fit fine.
+Usually it is the smallest common size of 3 and a half feet by 7 feet.
+The entire unit is designed to be moved as a single piece of furniture, when more room is needed for parties and dances.
+Space is at a premium, so the larger tables simply take up too much space.

 These are coin operated, meaning that money must be inserted to access the balls.
 The cue ball is different from the other balls so that it can be returned to the shooter after scratching.
 Once a ball is down, it is no longer playable because it is locked in the ball storage underneath.